 More Efficient

-Hours Analysis.
+Time Analysis.
 Anna immediately begins tracking her time.
 There are apps that can help her with this, but she decides that she can get by with a simple spreadsheet.
 She sorts her time into categories and makes an appointment with herself to analyze her hours every 30 days, looking for ways to improve.

 More Effective